-A: AppMap is open-source software (OSS), free for personal and commercial use under the MIT license.
-AppMap Server is a repository for AppMaps.
-It is commercial software.
-Read more about AppMap Server.
+AppMap Cloud is a repository for AppMaps.
+It is server-based commercial software.
+Read more about AppMap Cloud.

 A: There are other ways to record AppMaps besides recording automated tests.
 Please see the Recording methods documentation.

 A: You have two good options - you can share the recorded AppMap JSON file, or you can upload the AppMap to the AppMap Cloud and share a link to it.
 See “Add AppMaps to a code issue” for a practical guide.

 A: You can record AppMaps when you run your automated tests, and then upload those AppMaps to the AppMap Cloud.
 Contact us for further information about the techniques and benefits of integrating AppMaps into your CI/CD.

 A: Yes, AppMap recording can be optimized for more compact results.
 Please see Refining AppMaps.

 A: Although technically possible, we recommend against instrumenting production environments.
 Contact us on Discord for more information.

 A: That depends on the application platform.
 Ruby and Java recording clients typically introduce 10-15% processing overhead.

 A: Definitely not.
 We are always working on supporting new languages and frameworks.
 And, all AppMap client code, including language and framework integrations, is open source.
 Here are three ways to get more info: